openedx/edx-documentation/en_us/shared/students/sfd_discussions/provide_feedback.rst

 .. image:: ../../../shared/students/Images/Discussion_reportmisuse.png
  :width: 500
- :alt: A post and a response with the "Report" link circled
+ :alt: A post and a response with the "Report" link circled.

 ..
 Future: DOC-121 As a course author, I need a template of discussion guidelines to give to students